 If you have concerns about information sharing, the first thing to do is contact the Information Office who should be able to tell you if information is being shared and if so what the information is, who it is being shared with and why.
 It is important that this information is accurate and up to date.
 If you have concerns at all you should contact the Information Office.
-Please read the essential information contained in the paragraphs below.

 The right to subject access

 You have the right to be told by Falmouth whether it, or someone else on its behalf, is processing your personal data and, if so, to be given a description of the personal data, the purposes for which they are being processed and the likely recipients and sources of that personal data.
 Any request must be made in writing (this includes email).
 This is known as a subject access request.
 We can charge up to £10 for providing this.

 An individual has the right to serve a written notice on us to either cease, or not begin processing information likely to cause unwarranted substantial damage or distress.